Marko Roginić

-Marko Roginić (born 5 September 1995) is a Croatian professional footballer who plays as a forward for Polish second-tier club GKS Katowice.
+Marko Roginić (born 5 September 1995) is a Croatian professional footballer who plays as a forward for Slovak club MŠK Žilina.

 Career

 At the age of 16, Roginić converted from a goalkeeper to a striker.

 In 2017, he signed for Slovenian second division side Nafta 1903, scoring 21 goals in 28 league appearances during his first season there.

 Before the second half of the 2018–19 season, Roginić signed for Podbeskidzie Bielsko-Biała in the Polish second division.